tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 9\99 Adding the pagination functionality part 3 -Adding new Typescript class to hold all the parameter for searching page and give it to the html file shop.component.html
+Section 9\101 Adding the pagination header
+-Adding the ability for the page to count how many product each page and if no product it's pops up message "There are 0 results for this filter"